-V8 12-6-20 Pag

-Avoid sharing items such as phones or other devices.
-If devices must be shared be sure to wipe them down with a disinfectant wipe before and after sharing. ☐ Constantly observe your work distances in relation to other staff.
-Always maintain the recommended minimum 6 feet separation from others unless specific work assignments require less distancing and wear a face cloth covering when working near or with others. □ Disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, machines, shared devices, and doorknobs.
-This should be done hourly during business hours. □ Copies of this Protocol have been distributed to all employees.
-B. FOOD AND BEVERAGE ☐ The sale of food or beverages for onsite consumption is prohibited.
-C. GOLF COURSE SET-UP □ Rakes, ball washers, benches, divot boxes and sand bottles have been removed in order to eliminate common touch points.
-Golf course putting green cups are installed in a 'touchless' manner.
+- ${\Box}$ contact with people who are sick. - \square Avoid sharing items such as phones or other devices.
+If devices must be shared be sure to wipe them down with a disinfectant wipe before and after sharing. - □ Constantly observe your work distances in relation to other staff.
+Always maintain the recommended minimum 6 feet separation from others unless specific work assignments require less distancing and wear a face cloth covering when working near or with others. - Disinfect frequently touched objects and surfaces such as workstations, keyboards, telephones, handrails, machines, shared devices, and doorknobs.
+This should be done hourly during business hours. - □ Copies of this Protocol have been distributed to all employees.

+B. GOLF COURSE SET-UP

+- □ Rakes, ball washers, benches, divot boxes and sand bottles have been removed in order to eliminate common touch points. - □ Golf course putting green cups are installed in a 'touchless' manner.
 Foam or another material may be inserted.
+At no time is the entire ball resting below the putting surface. - □ Drinking fountains and water coolers have been removed or covered.

+C. PRACTICE FACILITY

-At no time is the entire ball resting below the putting surface. ☐ Drinking fountains and water coolers have been removed or covered.
-D. PRACTICE FACILITY □ Practice putting and chipping green remain closed. □ No congregating is allowed on the driving range.
-If necessary, a 1-hour maximum time limit for use of the driving range has been implemented. □ No golfer is allowed to stand behind a hitting station while waiting for another golfer to finish.
+Practice putting and chipping green remain closed.

+- □ No congregating is allowed on the driving range.
+If necessary, a 1-hour maximum time limit for use of the driving range has been implemented. - □ No golfer is allowed to stand behind a hitting station while waiting for another golfer to finish.
 Driving range mat centerlines can be 8 feet apart as long as areas for left-handed players are grouped together and separated from those for right handed players by at least 12 feet.
+Driving ranges with fixed partitions use only every other stall. - □ Range baskets are regularly sanitized. - $^{\square}$ Range balls are washed after each use. - $^{ m J}$ Ball dispensing machines are frequently sanitized.

+D. MAINTENANCE EMPLOYEE PROTOCOLS

-Driving ranges with fixed partitions use only every other stall. □ Range baskets are regularly sanitized.
-Range $\square$ balls are washed after each use. ☐ Ball dispensing machines are frequently sanitized.
-E. MAINTENANCE EMPLOYEE PROTOCOLS ☐ Staggered start times for staff and split shifts are put in place to limit the number of staff on site, at team meetings, at lunch breaks, and during departure times.
-No one is allowed to congregate in groups.
+- □ Staggered start times for staff and split shifts are put in place to limit the number of staff on site, at team meetings, at lunch breaks, and during departure times.
+No one is allowed to congregate in groups. - □ Staff meetings are held in open air spaces such as parking lots or large storage bays in order to maintain physical distancing. - □ The use of time clocks has been discontinued, if possible.